'MOOJAG and the LOST MEMORIES'

 Alex Falase-Koya - Award-winning author, MARV / BREAKFAST CLUB ADVENTURES

 "Fantastical fun with a deep message about the value of human memories.
-I loved that the three grannies took centre stage with so much dynamism, humour and wisdom whilst taking dementia head on.
+I loved that the three grannies took centre stage with so much dynamism, humour and wisdom whilst taking memory loss head on.
 Go grannies!"

 PATIENCE AGBABI - Award-winning poet and author, INFINITE